-English → Bisaya · Common Phrases
+English → Bisaya · Politeness

-“Please” in Bisaya: Palihog
+How to Say “Please” in Bisaya: Palihog

-The Bisaya (Cebuano) word for “Please” is Palihog, pronounced pah-lee-HOG.
+The Bisaya (Cebuano) word for “Please” is Palihog, pronounced pah-LEE-hohg.
 It's used as a interjection in everyday Cebuano conversation across the Visayas and Mindanao, where over 22 million people speak Bisaya as their native language.

 Bisaya translation